SwedbankPay/developer.swedbankpay.com/_includes/payment-order-capture.md

 transaction, naturally excluding one-phase payment instruments like [Swish][swish] and [Trustly][trustly].
 Two-phase payment instruments like [Card][card] and [Vipps][vipps] however, require a `Capture` to be completed.
-Please note that Invoice captures differ from the others.
-These are explained in it's [own section][invoice-section].

 In addition to full captures, it is possible to do partial captures of a part of the authorized amount.
 You can do other captures on the same payment later, up